 The Semester Dean's List includes the names of pharmacy students who are pursuing the PharmD degree and have attained a semester pharmacy GPA of 3.50 in their final grades for at least 12 semester hours.
-Appropriate entries regarding inclusion on the Dean's List are made on the student's permanent academic record.
+The Semester Dean's List is based on the student's pharmacy academic transcript.

-The Annual Dean's List is recorded on the academic transcript of graduate pharmacy students who are pursuing the PharmD degree and have achieved a semester pharmacy GPA of 3.50 in 12 or more semester credit hours each semester of the academic year.
-Appropriate entries regarding inclusion on the Dean's List are made on the student's permanent academic record.
-Students who are on the Annual Dean's List receive a certificate of recognition.
+The Annual Dean's List is based on the pharmacy academic transcript of graduate pharmacy students who are pursuing the PharmD degree and have achieved a semester pharmacy GPA of 3.50 in 12 or more semester credit hours each semester of the academic year.